robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

           for count in range(1024):
             os.system('FPGA-writeBridge -lw 38 -h '+ str(count) +' -b')
         ````
-  6. Reading the Status of the FPGA-fabric:
+  6. **Reading the Status of the FPGA-fabric:**
         ```bash
         FPGA-status
         ````
       * This Status Codes are transmitted by the FPGA Manager
       * The FPGA should be in the User Mode
-7. Using the GPI/GPO- Registers to the FPGA
+7. **Using the GPI/GPO- Registers to the FPGA**
     * Intel SoC-FPGAs have two 32-Bit register to interact directly with the FPGA
     * To try this feature by connecting the FPGA LEDs with the GPO-Register
     * But now are the FPGA LEDs connected to Lightweight-HPS-to-FPGA Bridge
     * The FPGA configuration must be changed
     * The required `.rbf` configuration file ("*gpiConf.rbf*") is pre-installed on the home directory
-    * Execute following command to configure the FPGA fabric with this file:
+    * Execute following command to **configure the FPGA fabric** with this file:
+        * For the Terasic DE10 Standard Board
         ```bash
+       FPGA-writeConfig  -f gpiConfStd.rbf
+        ```
+         * For the Terasic DE10 Nano Board
+       ```bash
-            FPGA-writeConfig  -f gpiConf.rbf
+       FPGA-writeConfig  -f gpiConfStd.rbf
         ```
     * Now should be the LEDs connected with the direct 32-Bit register
     * Enable the LEDs over this way:
         ```bash
         FPGA-gpoWrite -f acdc
         ```
     * On the other direction writes the FPGA the value *0xacdcacdc* to the HPS
         ```bash
         FPGA-gpiRead -f acdc
         ```
      * After this test install the original FPGA configuration again
      * On *rsYocto* the startup FPGA configuration is located here `/usr/rsyocto/running_bootloader_fpgaconfig.rbf`
      * Use the Suffix `"-r"` to install the original FPGA configuration
         ```bash
        FPGA-writeConfig -r
         ```
  ## Interacting with Hard IP
 1. **I²c-Devices**